nicholas-fong/Hong-Kong-Trails-GPX-KML/README.md

 ### How to use these tracks:

-There are many outdoor/hiking mobile phone apps such as `Locus Map`, `Komoot`, `Avenza Maps`, Garmin Explore, etc.
+There are many outdoor/hiking mobile phone apps such as `Locus Map`, `Komoot`, `Avenza Maps`, `Garmin Explore`, etc.

-`Garmin` handheld GPS, e.g. eTrex SE, using a USB cable, copy GPX waypoint, route or track to the device.
+For `Garmin` handheld GPS device such as `eTrex SE`, use a USB cable to copy GPX files to the device.

 ### `Government websites:`